Greetings from the Director

 The MFI program is a mathematically sophisticated program, and suitable candidates normally hold a Bachelors or Masters degree in a quantitative field such as: actuarial science, statistics, economics, mathematics or engineering.
 Students should have training in multivariable calculus, linear algebra, probability, statistics, and computation.
 Additional training in actuarial science, economics and finance will be an asset.

 The MFI is a three semester program with the first and second semesters containing course work including substantial group projects.
 During the third semester, students take on an industrial internship.
 Courses are taught by University of Toronto faculty members as well as industry professionals to benefit from their real-world insights and know-how.

-We are extremely excited about this new professional program and look forward to watching it grow and to see the careers of its graduates take flight.
 If you are top notch student with an interest in data science, actuarial science, and finance, we want to hear from you!